libretro/docs/docs/library/dosbox-pure.md

 ### Keyboard layout defaults to US

 The keyboard layout defaults to the US Layout (QWERTY).
-If you need a different layout, you can change the core option `Input > Advanced > Keyboard Layout`.
+If you need a different layout, you can change the core option `Input Options > Advanced > Keyboard Layout`.

 ### Save file handling